Algorithmic Operations: Lessons from Bandit Algorithms

 Challenge: Modeling and Biased Data

-Modeling challenges are those addresses in textbooks on statistics, optimization, machine learning or simulation.
-Generally, the concern the process of turning observations into algorithmic updates, in the form of models.
+Modeling challenges are those addressed in textbooks on statistics, optimization, machine learning or simulation.
+Generally, they concern the process of turning observations into algorithmic updates.
 In this sense, they are of the ‘Learn’ components.
-However, modeling challenges also arise in the design of exploratory actions, and in this sense, they are a component of Explore as well.
+However, modeling challenges also arise in the design of exploratory actions, and in this sense, they are a component of Explore.

 Modeling challenges can normally be well expressed as mathematical problems and have mature software solutions.
-For this reason, outside of this section, we will abstract away the modeling problem as the task of using observational and exploratory data to make predictions and decisions2.
+For this reason, outside of this section, we will abstract away the modeling problem as the task of using observational and exploratory data to make predictions and decisions4.
+The post Why is machine learning ‘hard’? explains some of what we are skipping here.

 Challenge: Code, Data and Metadata Misalignment